- Go Greek!

 Each spring IFC teams up with Panhellenic Council and Resident Hall (R.H.A) to put on a campus-wide fundraiser for St. Jude’s Children’s Hospital.
 The fundraiser includes events such as a League of Legends tournament and a 5K race, but most money is raised through students gaining sponsorship from friends, family, and alumni.
 Organizations compete in teams to work together to raise the most money in hope of gaining the Out Til’ Midnight trophy.
 The event culminates in an Out Til’ Midnight finale event.The event includes competitions between all the organizations raising money and a guest speaker from St. Jude’s.
 In 2017 alone Missouri S&T raised $22,000 for St. Jude’s and we hope to continue that strong fundraising campaign into 2018!

-During the second week of September each fall IFC and the Panhellenic Council host a week long Greek Week competition.
+During the second week of September each fall, IFC, Panhellenic Council, and GIC host a week long Greek Week competition.
 The week consists of events in which the fraternities and sororities compete in a number of competitions including skits and small contests during “Idi-odysseys”, banner and float creation, Hercules strong-man competition, Queen competition and a large Opening Games and Closing Games out at Vichy Airport.
-A comedian, keynote speaker, and concert are also brought in to entertain the Greek community.
-During this week, the senior members of IFC and Panhellenic Council are rewarded for their hard work with honorary “gods” and “goddesses” positions.
-The gods and goddesses are the highlights of all Greek Week celebrations and judge many of the competitions between the Greek organizations.
-This Fall 2017 will mark the 55th annual Greek Week celebration at Missouri S&T!
+During this week, the senior members of IFC, Panhellenic Council, and GIC are rewarded for their hard work with honorary “gods,” “goddesses,” and “titans” positions.
+The gods, goddesses, and titans are the highlights of all Greek Week celebrations and judge many of the competitions between the Greek organizations.
+This Fall 2023 will mark the 60th annual Greek Week celebration at Missouri S&T!

 This event, hosted by the Interfraternity Council and Panhellenic Council each spring, serves as the biggest “Battle of the Bands” in the region.
 With playing order determined by philanthropic fundraising, and song theme determined by the community-at-large, this event is one of the largest social events of the fraternity and sorority community.
 Each house gets a chance to show off their house band for two songs.
 Honorary judges decide who will be reigned as Greek Sing champion for the upcoming year.